Today, we’re going to help you choose the best smoker grill combo to suit your precise budget, needs, and desires.

 The hooks tend to be easier to clean than traditional grates of other smoker grill combos, and just as simple to use.
 Just season the meat, hang it from a hook or rod, close the lid and leave until cooked.

-For tailgating or camping, it’s easy to pack up, with very little fuss or assembly needed at the other end.
+It’s easy to pack up for tailgating or camping, with very little fuss or assembly needed at the other end.
 To take home, merely empty the ashes when cold, by tipping over the barrel—in a responsible way of course!

 - Large capacity.